hieule3004/heket/README.md

 &nbsp;
 ### Overview

-Heket is a parser for the [ABNF](https://tools.ietf.org/html/rfc5234) specification, written in Node.js.
+Heket is a parser generator for the [ABNF](https://tools.ietf.org/html/rfc5234) specification, written in Node.js.

-Actually, it's really two parsers in one:
-- An ABNF syntax parser that uses the ABNF DSL specified in RFC 5234 to generate an AST representative of the rules specified in your input text
-- A recursive descent parser that can match any input text to a set of rules generated from the above ABNF parser
+It allows you to create custom parsers for formal grammars written in ABNF, and then apply those parsers to input text to see if it matches your rules.

 &nbsp;